-They are all participating in the compelling human fascination with the circle or mandala (In Sanskrit मण्डल, literally means “circle”), which has been an incredibly significant phenomenon in humankind since pre-historic times.
+They are all participating in the compelling human fascination with the circle or mandala (In Sanskrit मण्डल, it literally means “circle”), which has been an incredibly significant phenomenon in humankind since pre-historic times.
 Although almost immediately associated with the religions of Tibet and India, it is timeless, all-embracing and is one of the great symbols of the immediate human experience.

-In general terms, “mandala” refers to an arrangement of patterns around a centre point, which operates as an ordering-principle, from the cyclical movement in the natural world to the most abstract or transpersonal insights of ‘being’ and ‘becoming’.
+In general terms, “mandala” refers to an arrangement of patterns around a centre point, which operates as an ordering principle, from the cyclical movement in the natural world to the most abstract or transpersonal insights of ‘being’ and ‘becoming’.

 Our lives are lived in cycles and circles, demonstrating the dynamic mandala pattern as an integral part of our immediate experience of the world.
 The word ‘cycle’ comes from the Latin ‘cyclus’, meaning circle.
-Regardless of lifestyles, values, belief systems, culture and time-period we live in - we have all witnessed the circular beauty and poetry of our solar system in motion, the polar movements between birth and death, day and night, light and dark, man and woman, ebb and flow.
+Regardless of lifestyles, values, belief systems, culture and time period we live in - we have all witnessed the circular beauty and poetry of our solar system in motion, the polar movements between birth and death, day and night, light and dark, man and woman, ebb and flow.